jasonchadwick/website-old/pages/quops.md

 ---

-In quantum mechanics terms, the game is in a superposition of 2^(ntiles-1) possible states, each of which has a "probability amplitude" that is related to the probability of that particular state being observed when the board is "measured".
-Current state of game is stored as a sparse array containing a probability amplitude (a complex number) for each nonzero-amplitude states.
-Mathematically, operations are unitary matrices on the entire space, but are treated as a series of conditionals in the code.
+In quantum mechanics terms, the game is in a superposition of $2^{n}$ possible states, each of which has a "probability amplitude" that is related to the probability of that particular state being observed when the board is "measured".
+Current state of game is stored as a sparse array containing a probability amplitude (a complex number) for each nonzero-amplitude state.
+Mathematically, operations are $2^{n}$ x $2^{n}$ unitary matrices on the entire space.
 For example, CNOT(0, 1) is a CNOT gate with the 0 tile as control and the 1 tile as target, meaning that it flips the 0th bit when the 1st bit has value 1, and does nothing when the 1st bit has value 0.
-Any states that have the bit patterns |10....> or |11....> will have their amplitudes swapped with each other, because the bit with index 1 is on.
+Any states that have the bit patterns $\ket{10....}$ or $\ket{11....}$ will have their amplitudes swapped with each other, because the bit with index 1 is on.

 ### Qudits

 ---

-What about more than 2 players?
-In quantum computing, "qubits" with more than 2 states are known as qudits (for 3-state systems, they are called qutrits). n qudits that each have d states can represent d^n total possible "board-states" (ex: 2 qudits of 3 states each can represent the following 8 states: 00, 01, 02, 10, 11, 12, 20, 21, 22).
-This game could be implemented using qutrits to allow for 3 players to play together, with each player aiming to get the qutrits into a different expected state.
+What about more than 2 players (more than 2 possible states per tile)?
+In quantum computing, "qubits" with more than 2 states are known as qu*dits*. $n$ qudits that each have $d$ states can represent $d^n$ total possible "board-states" (ex: 2 qudits with 3 states each can represent the following 8 states: $\ket{00}$, $\ket{01}$, $\ket{02}$, $\ket{10}$, $\ket{11}$, $\ket{12}$, $\ket{20}$, $\ket{21}$, $\ket{22}$).
+This game could be implemented using qutrits to allow for 3 players to play together, with each player aiming to get all qutrits into a different expected state.

 ### TODO

 ---

-- win condition = make [0,0,0,...,0] the most probable state, instead of counting sum of probabilities
+- allow for operations to be inserted earlier in the program - i.e. have multiple "layers" of the board, and you can choose which layer to put an operation onto
 - in-game tutorial/info on each of the cards
+- in-game explanation of the basics of QC - make it accessible!
 - work on game balancing (game currently works, but isn't very fun)
-- make an android app in unity!
+- make an android/iOS/web app in unity!
-    - graphics
-    - kotlin?
-    - online multiplayer
     - singleplayer puzzle campaign (slowly introduce different gates)
+    - online multiplayer??
     - AI offline opponent
+- different board types corresponding to different quantum architectures (different connectivities and native gates)
+   - transmon: nearest-neighbor, CNOT
+   - neutral atom: interaction radius, CZ, can't place a gate within a certain radius of the previously-placed gate (if on the same layer)
+   - trapped ion: all-to-all, MS gate (maybe this is too complex?)

 [← back to home](../index.md)